 Celeriac is a root vegetable, subtly flavoured with a hint of nuttiness.
-The corm (or bulbous root) of the same plant that produces celery sticks, it is a delicious vegetable, but can be a rather neglected one.
+From the same family of plants that produces celery sticks, it is a delicious vegetable, but can be a rather neglected one.

 In northern mainland Europe, it is widely enjoyed in salads, stews, remoulades, bakes and gratins.
 Lower in calories than some root vegetables it is high in vitamin K and essential minerals (especially potassium).
 It tastes wonderful and makes a great addition to winter meals for a hearty, tasty side dish.

 - It tastes amazing!
 With a delicious and unusual flavour

 - Quick and easy to make – just four ingredients and 5 minutes hands on time.

 - Celeriac is highly nutritious – packed with vitamin K and Potassium.

 - Adaptable side that goes well with a roast